anexs1/researcher-collaboration/README.md

 ## 3. Backend Development (Node.js / Express.js)

-The backend handles the logic for user authentication, storing research announcements, and messaging.

 ## API Endpoints: Built with Express.js to handle requests from the frontend.

 ## Authentication: JWT is used for authenticating users and providing secure API access.